International Summer School for Advanced Study

-For more information please see "leisure activities".
+For more information please see "supporting program".

 For the duration of your stay in Germany we recommend taking out a health and accident insurance policy as well as a third party insurance.
 The Hochschule Bremen will not be liable for any costs arising in the case of either sickness or injury.